Red Dog mine: Reserves and resources (2007)

 According to a 2007 article in the Alaska Journal of Commerce—at that time—there were several ore bodies that contained zinc at Red Dog.
 The main pit ore body had 19.5 million metric tons (21.5 million short tons)of ore containing 20.5% zinc.
 The figures represent the orebody before mining began in 1989.
 This is the currently permitted area of active mining, which is expected to be mined out by 2012.
-The ultimate size of this pit will be 5,200 ft by 3,000 ft by 400 ft (1,600 m x 900 m x 120 m) deep.
-The Aqqaluk ore body with 55.7 million metric tons (61.4 million short tons) at 16% zinc.
+The ultimate size of this pit will be 5200 x 3000 x 400 ft deep.
+The Aqqaluk ore body with 55.7 e6t at 16% zinc.
 This is adjacent to the Main pit.
 It is well understood geologically and metallurgically.
 A Supplemental Environmental Impact Statement is expected to be produced in 2008 as part of the process of permitting the development of this ore body.
 Most of the waste rock from this operation is expected to be placed in the depleted Main pit.
-The Qanaiyaq ore body with 4.7 million metric tons (5.2 million short tons) at 23.7% zinc.
+The Qanaiyaq ore body with 4.7 e6t at 23.7% zinc.
 Also an open-pit target, studies of the ore characteristics of Qanaiyaq continue.
-The Paalaaq ore body with 13 million metric tons (14.3 million short tons) at 15% zinc and the Anarraaq ore body with 17.2 million metric tons (19.0 million short tons) at 15% zinc are both deep underground and will be accessed by tunnels and shafts, if they are eventually mined.
+The Paalaaq ore body with 13 e6t at 15% zinc and the Anarraaq ore body with 17.2 e6t at 15% zinc are both deep underground and will be accessed by tunnels and shafts, if they are eventually mined.